Clark scores 35 for Iowa women in NCAA win over Kentucky

+They led throughout to advance past the second round for only the third time in their 14 NCAA appearances during Bluder’s 21 seasons.
+They did go to the Elite Eight in the last tourney two years ago before losing to eventual champion Baylor.

+“Getting everybody involved like that is so good for us.
+You start out 11-0, make them call that timeout real quick,” Bluder said.
+“That was one of the best starts I’ve seen in a long time, on both ends of the court.”

-Two-time AP All-American guard Rhyne Howard finished with 28 points to lead the Wildcats (18-9).
+Two-time AP All-American guard Rhyne Howard finished with 28 points to lead the fourth-seeded Wildcats (18-9).
 She was 1 of 7 shooting in the first half, but finished 8 of 21 with five 3-pointers, along with eight assists.
+Dre’Una Edwards added 16 points and Jazmine Massengill 10.

 After fourth-seeded Kentucky finally got its first basket of the game, Clark passed ahead to Monika Czinano for a breakaway layup.
 Surrounded by defenders later in the first half, Clark whipped a cross-court pass to McKenna Warnock wide open on the left wing for a 3-pointer that made it 44-20.